Defining Leadership And Creating Your Unique Purpose

 Your personality often likes to feel safe and anchored.
 Yet to be a leader you must feel consistent and effective both in and out of your comfort zone.
 To make sure your self doesn’t get in the way of your leadership vocation, and to discover your leadership purpose, you need to understand yourself.

 There are many facets to your personality and a myriad of tools which help you analyse yourself.
 However, in my view, there are several components which make up your unique self.
-At a very basic level, understanding these components help you to become self-aware:
+At a very basic level, understanding these components helps you to become self-aware:

 You need to be emotionally invested in what you want to do but not to the extent that it is a misplaced passion.
 Gregg Braden’s groundbreaking book: Resilience of the Heart discusses the heart-mind connection.
 When making decisions with your heart and mind, you feel mentally and emotionally at peace.
 This peace allows you to access your intuition and is the conduit to your subconscious mind.